ultramathman/lisalabs/influxdb_grafana.md

 cat > /etc/apt/sources.list.d/influxdb.list
 deb https://repos.influxdata.com/debian stretch stable
 ```
-> **Note:** The InfluxData website provides links to the respective .deb files for their offering, but the repository information isn't well published.
-We elect to use the repository so that feature and security updates may be applied more easily.
+> **Note:** The InfluxData website provides links to the respective .deb files for their offering, but we elect to use the repository so that feature and security updates may be applied more easily.

 Now, update apt and install, enable, and start InfluxDB.
 ```bash